GoInterject/GoInterject.github.io/wDeveloper/TLS.md

 ### TLS 1.0/1.1 End of Support

 For Interject version 2.3.34 and earlier, the default is TLS 1.1.
-Support for TLS 1.0 and TLS 1.1 will end by October 31, 2024.
-For more info, see [here](https://learn.microsoft.com/en-us/lifecycle/announcements/tls-support-ending-10-31-2024){:target="_blank"}{:rel="noopener noreferrer"}.
-Your two options are:
+Eventually TLS 1.0/1.1 will enter into end of life.
+Your two options before then are:

  1. [Upgrade Interject](https://portal.gointerject.com/download-interject.html)